×

 Optional: Specifies whether the master interface is in the container network namespace or the main network namespace.
 Set the value to true to request the use of a container namespace master interface.

 • The ipvlan object does not allow virtual interfaces to communicate with the master interface.
-Therefore the container will not be able to reach the host by using the ipvlan interface.
+Therefore the container is not able to reach the host by using the ipvlan interface.
 Be sure that the container joins a network that provides connectivity to the host, such as a network supporting the Precision Time Protocol (PTP).

 • A single master interface cannot simultaneously be configured to use both macvlan and ipvlan.